The Best Personal Loans for Home Improvement of 2024

 Personal loans are much easier to apply for, and you can get the money you need in days.

 If you want to start your project sooner rather than later, a personal loan can quickly get you the money you need.

 Some personal lenders offer loans with a long repayment term.

-This can make it easier to find a monthly payment that you can manage, even if you’re borrowing a lot.
-HELOCs and home equity loans can be more restrictive when it comes to repayment terms.
+This can make finding a monthly payment you can manage easier, even if you're borrowing a lot.
+HELOCs and home equity loans can be more restrictive regarding repayment terms.

 Just remember that longer repayment terms result in higher total loan costs.